-ACS Award for Team Innovation
+ACS Award For Team Innovation

 Sponsored by ACS Corporation Associates

-Collins, 67, received a Ph.D. in chemical engineering in 1967 from Oregon State University, Corvallis.
-Throughout his 35-year career with 3M, he worked in several different laboratories with increasing technical and leadership responsibilities.
-He retired from 3M as a division scientist in 2002.
+Stroia, who currently directs the light-duty diesel fuel system team at Cummins, has 19 years of experience as a technical leader in research, design, and development of diesel engine systems.
+He earned B.S. and M.S. degrees in mechanical engineering/engineering mechanics from Michigan Technological University, in Houghton, in 1984 and 1987, respectively, as well as a Ph.D. in the field in 1989.

-Culler, 49, received a doctorate in engineering of macromolecular science from Case Western Reserve University in 1985.
-He began his professional career at 3M in 1984 and was named a division scientist in 1999.
-His more than 20 years of product research and development work has resulted in at least $600 million in product sales.
+Yezerets, who leads Cummins’ catalyst technology and emissions chemistry department, has 15 years of industrial and academic research experience, with environmental and energy-related catalysis as his primary focus.
+He received M.S. and Ph.D. degrees from Mendeleev University of Chemical Technology, in Moscow, and did postdoc work at Northwestern.
+He has published more than 30 papers in peer-reviewed journals.
+He is a member of ACS and has a special appointment to the graduate faculty of Purdue University’s chemical engineering department.

-The award address will be presented before the Division of Industrial & Engineering Chemistry.
+Currier will present the award address before the Division of Industrial & Engineering Chemistry.

 Join the conversation